sei-international/AFOLU-tool/docs/Index.md

----
-layout: default
-title: Welcome to the AFOLU Tool
----

 # AFOLU Tool Documentation

 Welcome to the official documentation for the AFOLU Tool.
 This site provides guidance on setting up and using the tool.